Scroll to navigation

 The dotnet nuget verify command verifies a signed NuGet package.

 This command requires a certificate root store that is valid for both code signing and timestamping.
-See NuGet signed package verification for details.
+Also, this command may not be supported on some combinations of operating system and .NET SDK.
+For more information, see NuGet signed package verification.

 ARGUMENTS